gabetuason/regex_tutorial/README.md

 ## Questions

-For any questions about the application, please contact gabetuason24@gmail.com or view the github https://github.com/gabetuason to find me
+For any questions about this tutorial, please contact gabetuason24@gmail.com or view the github https://github.com/gabetuason to find me